-Updated dietary guidelines for Americans: What dietitians need to nnow
+Updated Dietary Guidelines for Americans: What dietitians need to know

 The 2020-2025 Dietary Guidelines for Americans were released at the end of 2020 with the theme, “Make every bite count.”
 Updated every five years, the Dietary Guidelines tend to build on the previous set, carrying through many of the same recommendations from year to year.
 With the 2020-2025 Guidelines, there are two distinct differences.